 My first encounters with abductive reasoning in computational contexts go back to mentions of Peirce by Warren S. McCulloch and early implementations by Pople, et al. Here’s a few notes on those.

 All through 1995 I worked on a graduate project in systems engineering at Oakland University developing my ideas about Inquiry Driven Systems.
-I wrote a project report on Peirce’s treatments of analogy and inquiry that included a discussion of the logical inferences involved in the abductive and deductive steps.
+A project report I wrote on Peirce’s treatments of analogy and inquiry includes a discussion of the logical inferences involved in the abductive and deductive steps.
 There’s a copy of that at the following location: Functional Logic • Inquiry and Analogy

 - Interestingly, this topic [abductive inference] overlaps with planning.

 Exactly.
 Resolving a surprise through an explanation and solving a problem through a plan of action are dual species of inquiry in general.

 This is one of the themes at the top of my work on Inquiry Driven Systems.
 See, for example, the statement of research interests I submitted with my application to grad school back in the early 90s.